sarvex/wren125/README.md

-# Zig
+# Wren
-Trying to complete 125 projects from in Zig
+Trying to complete 125 projects from in Wren

 Numbers
 ---------